samagomaa/ProductUserManager/README.md

 - **API Design**: Understood the principles of designing RESTful APIs.
 - **Security Best Practices**: Implemented password hashing using `bcrypt` and token-based authentication using `jsonwebtoken`.

----

-Feel free to copy and paste this into your README file.
-Let me know if you need further assistance!